stellargraph/stellargraph/README.md

 curl -L https://github.com/stellargraph/stellargraph/archive/master.zip | tar -xz --strip=1 stellargraph-master/demos
 ```

-All dependencies required to run our demo notebooks locally can be installed using one of the following:
+The dependencies required to run most of our demo notebooks locally can be installed using one of the following:

 - Using pip: `pip install stellargraph[demos]`
 - Using conda: `conda install -c stellargraph stellargraph`